Courses

 Typically Offered: Alternate Years

-SPAN 317 — Health, Culture, & Social Justice
+SPAN 317 — Health, Culture, and Social Justice in Lat Am

 This course explores different aspects of the human experience of illness, dis/ability, and healthcare in Latin America and the United States.
 Inspired by the Health Humanities interdisciplinary field, it examines medical perspectives and caring practices through the lenses of specific cultural conceptualizations of medicine and healing, as well as the systems of oppression that cause physical and existential suffering among patients and their loved ones.
 Readings will allow students to discuss the tensions between Western biomedicine and Indigenous healing practices; the central roles of colonialism and racism in shaping healthcare and well-being; and issues of reproductive justice, disability, mental health, human rights, and bioethics.
 Students will analyze a variety of cultural sources, including visual art, literary texts, podcasts, and films.
 This course includes a Community Based Learning component.